 In-person learning, web-enhanced courses and experiential learning through study abroad immersion, practicum, internships, and independent study opportunities reinforce the acquisition of new knowledge.
 Service learning and civic engagement are emphasized in the development of critical analysis, problem-solving, teamwork and effective oral and written communication skills necessary in the 21st century workplace.

 Learn about study abroad at an information session.
-Stop by the TU Study Abroad Office Mon.–Fri., from 2–2:30 p.m., in the Psychology Building, room 408.
+Stop by the Study Abroad Office Mon.–Fri., from 2–2:30 p.m., in the Psychology Building, Rm.
+408.

 Each year, TU students participate in the Washington Model Organization of American States with universities from across North and South America.